 Of course, sometimes your tween is overconfident to a fault.
 Your daughter promises she won’t lose that phone she’s been begging for, but she can’t even keep track of her homework.
 Your son thinks you’re crazy for not letting him ride his bike to the store, but you’ve seen him pull out in traffic without looking.

+Before you test those waters, they ought to be able to demonstrate proficiency in safety, planning, and emergency response.
 For middle school kids, I would worry less about safety from a Law & Order: SVU perspective and more from a practical perspective.
 Does your kid understand traffic rules?
-Is he willing to call for help as needed?
-Does he know how to ask adults for feedback?
+Are they willing to call for help as needed?
+Do they know how to ask adults for feedback?

 In her book Free Range Kids, Lenore Skenazy researched how safe kids really are in the world.
 Surprisingly, Skenazy discovered that America is no less safe than when we were young.
 Yes, there are bad people in the world, but the chances of your kid encountering them are incredibly low.

 Also, independence builds competency.
 Kids naturally do better at things when they don’t feel parental pressure.
-Not surprisingly, they become better problem solvers when they actually get to practice solving problems.
-I heard an interesting anecdote from Michael Thompson, a parenting author, who surveyed 500 parents on the proudest moments from their childhood.
+Not surprisingly, they become better problem solvers when they practice solving problems.
+I heard an interesting anecdote from Michael Thompson, Ph.D., a psychologist and author, who surveyed 500 parents on the proudest moments from their childhood.
 Everyone answered with a time when their parents weren’t there.
-Kids need and want to overcome challenges so that they can feel successful and capable of taking care of themselves.
+Kids need to overcome challenges so that they can feel capable of taking care of themselves.
 This is what we want, right?

 So while there is no magic answer to when and to what degree you should let your middle school kids do things alone, in general, it’s a good idea to begin offering many varied opportunities to try.
 You know your tween best.
 If they can make a plan, react responsibly to unexpected changes, and communicate openly with you about their experiences, you’re off to a great start.